aashirsaroya/CruiseControl-DBMS/README.md

-# Developing frontend for a cruise ship mangaement system using Visual Studio C#
+# Developing frontend for a cruise ship management system using Visual Studio C#